oubrejames/bot_chocolate/movebot/README.md

 ## Package Description
 The moveBot package offers a sequence of three services that allow the Franka Emika robot arm to plan and execute a trajectory through space while avoiding stationary obstacles.
-RViz must first be initialized for the Franka robot with the command `ros2 launch franka_moveit_config moveit.launch.py robot_ip:=dont-care use_fake_hardware:=true` in the built and sourced nuws directory.
+RViz must first be initialized for the Franka robot with the command `ros2 launch franka_moveit_config moveit.launch.py robot_ip:=dont-care use_fake_hardware:=true`.

 ## Operation
 Package calls services in the order create a trajectory to a goal position.
-More information on the messages and services used can be found [here.](./movebot_interfaces)

 ### Call Launch File
 `ros2 launch moveBot simple_move.launch.py`